Table of Contents

 1. The Room On The Roof

-A partial autobiography, The Room On The Roof is a novel about a seventeen-year-old boy ‘Rusty’.
+A number one on every famous Ruskin Bond books list – it’s a partial autobiography, The Room On The Roof is a novel about a seventeen-year-old boy ‘Rusty’.
 He is an orphaned Anglo-Indian who stays with his guardian in Dehradun.
 The story unfolds as Rusty running away from home with his Indian friends and exploring the Indian customs, bazaars, and diversity.
 Enchanted by his newfound freedom and culture, Rusty takes up the job of an English tutor in exchange for a place to stay in ‘The Room On The Roof’.

 Year Of Publication: 1956